 The program's drop-off sites and services are summarized in the following tables.
+To provide consistency and allow for comparison with all other PaintCare programs, PaintCare will use the term year-round in place of permanent when evaluating program convenience.
+While permanent refers to a physical structure with regular collection, it does not distinguish between year-round and seasonal service, both of which are provided by HHW programs in Washington.
+PaintCare's term year-round makes a distinction.
 PaintCare considers a site (including events) as year-round if it was open at least one day per month in the reporting year or if it is a new site and the site plans to be open at least one day per month going forward.

 Sites that are open less frequently are considered supplemental sites.
 Sites that stopped participating in the program during the year are listed as "partial year."
 All sites are listed in the appendix.
+Note that 2021 is for nine months.